High School credits:

 - Something completely different.
 Are you an artist?
 Do you run a blog?
 A radio show?
 Can you choreograph a dance about white-nosed bat syndrome?
 We welcome creative applications as well.

-- Email your Letter of Application to the Directors of the BAS in Environment at email@example.com
+- Email your Letter of Interest directly to the Directors of the BAS in Environment at email@example.com

-- Letters of Application should be sent as a PDF file
+- Letters of Interest should be sent as a PDF file

 - Please make sure that your email or letter includes your full name, current high school, and complete contact information.
 Mailing Address: